delete-44/inscryber/README.md

 3. Colour the sigil #d8fcd4.
 4. Duplicate this layer.
 5. On the **lower** layer, apply a Gaussian Blur effect of ~20px x & y.

+### Costs

+There are two types of "cost" stored; grouped and individual.

+Grouped assets consist of a narrow background, "currency x" indicator, and a number.
+They are stored in the root `Costs/vx/` directory.
+These exist up to a value of 10, after which we need to dynamically generate costs

+Individual costs are _just_ the specified number.
+Within the directory for individual costs also exists a `{currency}-bg-wide` asset that can be used as a backdrop.

+All cost assets not found within the base game created by @anAverageUsersName.